-The goal of our BPX-501 clinical program is to provide better overall transplant outcomes- faster immune recovery, lower rates of infection and lower rates of disease relapse-than one would generally expect from an alternative allogeneic transplant procedure.
-We are currently conducting multiple Phase 1/2 clinical trials of BPX-501 in Europe.
+The goal of our rivo-cel clinical program is to provide better overall transplant outcomes, faster immune recovery, lower rates of infection and lower rates of disease relapse than one would generally expect from an alternative allogeneic transplant procedure.
+We are currently conducting multiple clinical trials of rivo-cel.
 In November 2014, we initiated BP-004, a Phase 1/2 clinical trial in children with leukemias, lymphomas, or orphan inherited blood disorders, such as severe combined immunodeficiency, Wiskott-Aldrich Syndrome and beta thalassemia, all fatal or chronic life-long disorders for which HSCT is curative.
 The trial is being conducted in both European and U.S. pediatric transplant centers.
-The clinical trial is evaluating whether BPX-501 T cells from a haploidentical donor, typically the child's mother or father, administered following an alpha-beta TCR T-depleted and B-cell depleted HSCT, are safe and can enhance immune reconstitution.
+The clinical trial is evaluating whether rivo-cel T cells from a haploidentical donor, typically the child's mother or father, administered following an alpha-beta TCR T-depleted and B-cell depleted HSCT, are safe and can enhance immune reconstitution.
 We have reported initial outcomes from these ongoing clinical trials at several medical meetings.